-Component 2: 19th century Novel and Poetry since 1789
+Component 2: 19th Century Novel and Poetry since 1789

-Through the study of one 19th century novel (Jekyll and Hyde) and collection of poetry since 1789, students will:
+Through the study of one 19th century novel and a collection of poetry since 1789, students will:

 - Maintain a close language analysis with regard to language, structure and form. - Explore plot, character and theme, using the critical informed style that was required for component 1. - Use a range of vocabulary and sentence structures for purpose and effect, with accurate spelling and punctuation.